Convergence and sample complexity of natural policy gradient primal-dual methods for constrained MDPs: Concluding remarks

 \section{Concluding remarks}

-We have proposed a Natural Policy Gradient Primal-Dual algorithm for solving optimal control problems for constrained MDPs.
-Our algorithm utilizes natural policy gradient ascent to update the primal variable and projected sub-gradient descent to update the dual variable.
-Although the underlying maximization involves a nonconcave objective function and a nonconvex constraint set, we have established global convergence for either softmax or general smooth policy parametrizations and have provided finite-sample complexity guarantees for two model-free extensions of the NPG-PD algorithm.
+We have proposed a Natural Policy Gradient Primal-Dual (NPG-PD) algorithm for solving the optimal control problems in constrained MDPs.
+Our algorithm utilized natural policy gradient ascent to update the primal variable and projected subgradient descent to update the dual variable.
+Although the underlying maximization involves a nonconcave objective function and a nonconvex constraint set, we have established global convergence for both softmax or general smooth policy parametrizations, and have provided finite-sample complexity guarantees for two model-free extensions of the NPG-PD algorithm.
 To the best of our knowledge, our work is the first to offer finite-time performance guarantees for policy-based primal-dual methods in the context of discounted infinite-horizon constrained MDPs.

-In future work, we will attempt to address oscillatory behavior which commonly arises in primal-dual methods~\citep{stooke2020responsive}.
-When the two-time scale scheme for updating primal and dual variables is used, the fast convergence rate can be achieved by incorporating modifications to the objective function or to the update of the dual variable into the algorithm design~\citep{liu2021policy,li2021faster,ying2021dual}.
-It is relevant to examine whether similar techniques can improve convergence of single-time scale primal-dual algorithms and if constraint violation can be reduced to zero~\citep{bai2021achieving}.
-Other open issues include addressing sample efficiency of policy gradient primal-dual algorithms in the presence of strategic exploration~\citep{agarwal2020pc,zanette2021cautiously,zeng2022finite}, reuse of off-policy samples, examining robustness against adversaries, as well as off-line policy optimization for constrained MDPs.
+In future work, we will address the oscillatory behavior commonly observed in primal-dual methods~\citep{stooke2020responsive,moskovitz2023reload}.
+To ensure policy-iterate convergence, recent works have incorporated optimism and regularization into single-timescale primal-dual algorithms~\citep{ding2023last,muller2024truly}.
+It is relevant to examine whether similar techniques can achieve policy-iterate convergence in the function approximation setting, e.g., using regularization~\citep{montenegro2024last}.
+We also aim to extend our policy gradient primal-dual algorithms to other constrained MDP settings, e.g., those with continuous state/action spaces~\citep{rozada2025deterministic}, as well as to those with risk-sensitive and resilient constraints~\citep{chow2017risk,ding2024resilient}.
+Additional future directions include further improving the sample efficiency of policy gradient primal-dual algorithms~\citep{mondal2024sample}, examining the robustness against model uncertainties~\citep{zhang2024distributionally}, and developing constrained policy optimization methods that work with offline datasets~\citep{hong2024primal,wei2024adversarially}.